uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_tutorial.md

 To find a Collection you own, use the following steps.

 1. Navigate to the [Globus Web App](#how-do-i-get-onto-the-globus-web-app) using your browser.
-You should be at the "File Manager" page.
+You should be at the File Manager page.

     ![File Manager page of the Globus Web App](./images/common/file-manager.png)

-1. Click either of the "Collection Search" bar at the top of the "File Manager" page.
-This will take you to the "Collection Search" page.
+1. Click either of the Collection Search bar at the top of the File Manager page.
+This will take you to the Collection Search page.

     ![Collection Search page of the Globus Web App](./images/common/collection-search-page.png)

-1. Click the "Your Collections" tab to display a list of Collections you have created or own.
+1. Click the Your Collections tab to display a list of Collections you have created or own.

     ![Your Collections tab showing a GCP Collection.](./images/gg-my-collections/003-your-collections.png)

 1. From here there are two options:

-    - **(1)** Click the name of the Collection to select it for a file transfer and be taken back to the "File Manager" page.
+    1. Click the name of the Collection to select it for a file transfer and be taken back to the File Manager page.

         ![File Manager page showing selected Collection on left-hand panel.](./images/gg-my-collections/004-file-manager-selection-made.png)

-    - **(2)** Click the three dots icon at the right side of the entry to be taken to the Collection details page.
+    1. Click the three dots icon at the right side of the entry to be taken to the Collection details page.

         ![Collectionm details page with overview tab selected.](./images/gg-my-collections/005-collection-details-page.png)